techno-tim/techno-tim.github.io/_posts/2024-04-05-homelab-colo-architecture-review.md

 After moving some of my HomeLab servers into the new colocation I have so many choices to make when it comes to services and architecture!
 From networking, to VPN, to security, to hypervisors, to backups, and even DNS!
 I NEED YOUR HELP!
 Help me decide if I have created a solid foundation for my new HomeLab in a Colo!

-Network diagram created with Figma <https://l.technotim.live/figma> (affiliate link but they have a free option)
+Network diagram created with Figma

 {% include embed/youtube.html id='cqFEP4sCkU8' %}
 📺 [Watch Video](https://www.youtube.com/watch?v=cqFEP4sCkU8)